Green Infrastructure/Water Quality/Ecological Information

 Green Infrastructure (GI) is smaller infrastructure that filters and absorbs stormwater where it falls.
 GI uses plant or soil systems, permeable pavement or other permeable surfaces or substrates, stormwater harvest and reuse, or landscaping to store, infiltrate, or evapotranspirate stormwater and reduce flows to sewer systems or to surface waters.
 Madison is committed to installing GI.
 However, as part of the watershed studies GI has been reviewed and it is generally not considered to be a significant tool for flood management.
 GI does many things well but conveying or reducing the peak flows in a 1% chance storm event are not one of its core strengths, even when implemented on a large scale.
 You may have read of cities on the east and west coasts using GI, however that is generally to address the problem of combined (storm and sanitary share a pipe) sewer overflows to the waters of the state (rivers, lakes, stream…).
 The City of Madison has separate storm and sanitary sewers, so GI is not needed for that application.

-As part of the watershed studies a GI analysis was conducted for one of the watersheds in the City.
+As part of the watershed studies a Green Infrastructure Effectiveness Analysis was conducted for one of the watersheds in the City.
 The purpose of the analysis was to specifically understand how much green infrastructure would be needed to meet flood reduction targets.
 The numbers generated by that analysis indicate that GI is not a cost effective measure to manage the 1% chance or 100 year event flooding.
 As noted above however, GI has other environmental, economic and social benefits.
 Again this analysis only reviewed GI’s impacts on flood control.

 Runoff is stormwater that does not soak (infiltrate) into the ground.
 Stormwater that lands on hard or impervious surfaces such as roofs, driveways, streets all becomes runoff.
 This runoff ends up in our stormwater system if it doesn’t flow over a pervious surface and soak into the ground.
 The runoff from hard surfaces that flows directly into our stormwater system without infiltrating into a pervious surface is considered “directly connected impervious area.”
 For example, a roof downspout drains onto a driveway that then goes to the street is considered directly connected impervious area.
 The study found that all of the directly connected impervious area in the watershed needs to be treated with green infrastructure to meet the flood targets.